LittleFlyingSheep/GraphAC/README.md

 # GraphAC

-Here we provide the source code for the paper "Graph Attention for Automated Audio Captioning" submitted to [IEEE Signal Processing Letter]()
+Here we provide the source code for the paper "Graph Attention for Automated Audio Captioning" accepted by [IEEE Signal Processing Letter]().

 ## Model Structure